-In response to both the nation’s growing energy and security needs, Congress accelerated the deepwater port licensing process to promote the importation of natural gas to offshore energy receiving facilities as well as the export of oil and natural gas to offshore energy transfer facilities.
+In response to both the nation’s growing energy and security needs, Congress accelerated the deepwater port licensing process to promote the importation of oil and natural gas to offshore energy receiving facilities as well as the export of oil and natural gas to offshore energy transfer facilities.
 The rigid timeline of the Deepwater Port Act requires significant pre-application development on the part of an applicant to meet license requirements and avoid a suspended review that can significantly delay processing activities.
-The Maritime Administration and U.S. Coast Guard work with applicants to meet rigorous review requirements and the expectations of state regulators and the general public in the licensing process.
+The Maritime Administration and U.S. Coast Guard work with applicants to meet rigorous review requirements and the expectations of State regulators and the general public in the licensing process.

 The Pre-Application Process

-The National Environmental Policy Act process takes up approximately two-thirds (240 days) of the application review timeline, beginning when the Notice of Application is issued.
+The National Environmental Policy Act process takes up approximately two-thirds (240 days, Steps 2 to 3d) of the application review timeline and begins when the Notice of Application is issued.
 During this time, the Maritime Administration and the U.S. Coast Guard, in collaboration with other agencies, ensure that a thorough Environmental Impact Statement is developed.
-Without complete information, meeting this onerous timeline is impossible.
 Any gaps in information may require a suspension of the timeline.
-The Maritime Administration and the Coast Guard will suspend an application review because of a lack of adequate information necessary to the licensing process.
-Issues that have triggered “stop clocks” (or suspended reviews), include but are not limited to:
+The Maritime Administration and the U.S. Coast Guard will suspend an application review because of a lack of adequate information necessary to the application decision-making process.
+Examples of issues that have triggered “stop clocks” (or suspended reviews), include but are not limited to: